satoru-gojo-yuji/InterviewQ/CompanyInterQ-A.md

 4. String and string buffer and string builders.
 5. Can we add the data at run time in arrylist
 6. Saga pattern

+ ArrayList is faster for random access
+ ArrayList is faster when adding elements at the end ArrayList is generally faster when removing an element from the end. pointer
+ No, it is not mandatory to create a constructor in a class in Java.
+ 16
+ can we have duplicate key in hashmap
+ @EnableAutoConfiguration annotation, the @SpringBootApplication annotation
+ @SpringBootApplication
+ @interface keyword.